 (2) A dispute resolution authority may by order exempt any costs or proportion of any costs from the operation of this section if of the opinion that it would be unjust not to do so because the representative concerned made all reasonable efforts to avoid unnecessary litigation in the proceeding or for any other reason should not be held responsible for the incurring of the costs concerned.

-[Section 265 inserted by No. 42 of 2004 s.
+[Section 265 inserted: No. 42 of 2004 s.
 130.]

 266. Agent’s costs